Earl Browder: Expulsion

-With the end of the Great Power alliance at the end of World War II and the beginning of the Cold War, so-called "Browderism" was attacked by the rest of the international Communist movement.
+With the end of the great power alliance at the end of World War II and the beginning of the Cold War, so-called "Browderism" was attacked by the rest of the international Communist movement.
 They particularly criticized the restructuring of the American party in 1944.
 In April 1945 the French Communist Party's theoretical magazine, Les Cahiers du communisme, published an article by French party leader Jacques Duclos that declared that Browder's beliefs about a harmonious post-war world were "erroneous conclusions in no wise flowing from a Marxist analysis of the situation."
 Duclos held that Browder's "liquidation of the independent political party of the working class" constituted a "notorious revision of Marxism".

-American Communists realized that the Duclos letter was initiated by Moscow, which had been largely out of contact since it had liquidated the Communist International in 1943 as its own gesture to wartime harmony.
+American communists realized that the Duclos letter was initiated by Moscow, which had been largely out of contact since it had liquidated the Comintern in 1943 as its own gesture to wartime harmony.
 Duclos otherwise had no reason to criticize the activity of a fraternal party, American Communists maintained.
 Moreover, Duclos quoted directly from the Foster-Darcy letter — a document known to only a handful of top American party leaders, with a copy dispatched to Moscow.

 An interview with Gil Green by Anders Stephanson was published in the 1993 anthology New Studies in the Politics and Culture of U.S. Communism, edited by Michael F. Brown, Randy Martin, Frank Rosengarten, and George Snedeker.
-This exchange was included: AS: But in 1945 Browder went out as a result of Duclos' attack on his coalition line.
+This exchange was included:AS: But in 1945 Browder went out as a result of Duclos' attack on his coalition line.